 Insurance implications of a weather-related accident

-If winter road conditions cause you have an at-fault auto accident, then your state-mandated liability coverage will cover those that you harmed.
+If winter road conditions cause you to have an at-fault auto accident, then your state-mandated liability coverage will cover those that you harmed.
 Your property damage liability will cover someone else’s car or other property (such as a guardrail or fence) that you damaged.

-Comprehensive insurance, also optional and carrying a deductible, would cover damage to your car from falling objects, say, if an icicle fell on your vehicle.
+Comprehensive insurance, also optional and carrying a deductible, would cover damage to your car from falling objects, say if an icicle fell on your vehicle.